Asian stocks rise even as China's manufacturing slows

 Asian stocks rise even as China’s manufacturing slowsNew

 SINGAPORE (AP) — Asian stocks have started the week higher, even as China reported a slowdown in manufacturing activity and countries in the region continue to be hammered by the delta variant.
-Tokyo’s Nikkei 225 jumped 1.7% to 27,742.28, while the Kospi in Seoul rose 0.1% to 3,205.43.
-The Hang Seng in Hong Kong advanced 0.9% to 26,189.44 after being in the red for much of the morning.
-The Shanghai Composite index added 0.7% to 3,422.64, while Australia’s S&P/ASX 200 was up 1.5% at 7,501.20.
-The benchmark in Malaysia rose while those in Singapore and Indonesia fell.
+Tokyo’s Nikkei 225 jumped 1.8% to close at 27,781.02, while the Hang Seng in Hong Kong advanced 0.9% to 26,204.46 in afternoon trading.
+Benchmarks in Seoul, Shanghai and Sydney rose.
 The gains in China follow data released Saturday by the National Bureau of Statistics showing the country’s official purchasing managers’ index fell.